lucy-arukwe/pki-portfolio-lucy-arukwe/notes/week-02/key-concepts.md

 ## CIA Triad

-The CIA triad represents three core security goals: confidentiality, integrity, and authenticity.
+The CIA triad represents three core security goals: confidentiality, integrity, and availabilty.

 Confidentiality protects data from unauthorized access.
-Integrity ensures that data has not been changed.
-Authenticity confirms the identity of the sender or system.
+Integrity ensures that data has not been altered or tampered with.
+Availability ensures that systems and data remain accessible to authorized users when they are needed.

 ## Hashing